aoliveiramagalhaes/game/README.md

 The possible outcomes are:

-* Rock destroys scissors.
+* :fist: rock destroys scissors.
-* Scissors cut paper.
+* :v: scissors cut paper.
-* Paper covers rock.
+* :hand: paper covers rock.
-* If there’s a tie, then the game ends in a draw.
+* :neutral_face: if there’s a tie, then the game ends in a draw.

 Good luck! :wink: